ietf-wg-scone/scone/draft-ietf-scone-protocol.md

 Therefore, endpoints need to respect the send rate constraints that are set by a congestion controller.

-Networks are not limited to using SCONE to communicate information about rate limiting policies.
+Networks can use SCONE to communicate throughput advice for reasons other than rate limiting policies.
 For example, a network element in an access network could provide throughput advice to guide application use of network capacity, in any way that is separate from any signals